kmagnusjohansson/vera-httpswitch/README.md

 * OffMethod - The HTTP method to be used for the "Off"-request, i e GET or POST

 ## Testing
-I use this implemention to integrate some lamps and blind that are "hosted" in an OpenNetHome instance into my Vera Edge.
-But the implementation should work for any other integration where there is an HTTP/REST API.
+I use this implemention to integrate some lamps and blind that are "hosted" in an [OpenNetHome](https://github.com/NetHome) instance into my Vera Edge.
+But the implementation should work for many other integration purposes where there is an HTTP/REST API.

 ## Limitations and future extensions
 I have not had the need for more complex requests but for instance custom headers or request bodies could be added without to much work.
-Please let me know if this is of interest to someone.
+Please let me know if this is of interest to someone and please feel free to contribute